Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Foundational RSE competencies

 The RSE should be able to distribute their code on their domain/language specific distribution platforms.
 This almost always encompasses handling/documenting dependencies with other packages/libraries.
 It sometimes requires knowledge of using build or package management systems to enable interoperability with other projects.
 In terms of usability and needs of the user community the RSE should be able to decide whether a library or a framework is the right type of program to build and distribute.

 \skillsection{SWREPOS}

-The RSE should be able to identify and use fitting public platforms (so-called software repositories or ``repos'') to share the artefacts they have created and invite the public to scrutinise them in public reviews.
+The RSE should be able to identify and use fitting software \glspl{Forge} (often just termed ``repos'') to share the artefacts they have created and, if possible, invite the public to scrutinise them in an open review process.
 These software repositories usually provide facilities for software development, which differentiate them from the domain repositories described later.

 \skillsection{MOD}